-1. General

-1.1 Introduction
+1. Introduction

+1.1.
+Overview

-A key priority in the Irish Cancer Society strategy 2020-20251 is ensuring that Irish patients benefit from world-class cancer research and expertise.
-Central to this focus is fostering and cultivating research talent to ensure that Ireland is in a position to foster, attract and retain world-class cancer research leaders who will drive evidence-based improvements in patient care.
+A key priority in the Irish Cancer Society Strategy 2020-2025 is to ensure that Irish patients benefit from world-class cancer research and expertise.
+Central to this focus is developing research talent to ensure that Ireland is in a position to foster, attract and retain world-class cancer research leaders who will drive evidence-based improvements in patient care.
 In line with this, the Society seeks to work in partnership with the medical community to drive forward fundamental change across the health research landscape as well as creating an environment where pioneering cancer research can take place.

-As part of this commitment, the Irish Cancer Society wishes to invite eligible Non-Consultant Hospital Doctors (NCHDs) training in any oncology-related discipline, to submit an application for the Irish Cancer Society's Clinician Research Development Fellowship 2022.
+As part of this commitment, the Irish Cancer Society wishes to invite eligible Non-Consultant Hospital Doctors (NCHDs) training in any oncology-related discipline, to submit an application for the Irish Cancer Society's Clinician Research Development Fellowship 2023.

-As called out in the 2017 National Cancer Strategy2, the Irish Cancer Society recognises that cancer clinicians require support at this pivotal time in their training to develop as competitive cancer researchers and be in a position to undertake and drive world-class cancer research in Ireland in future.
+As highlighted in the 2017 National Cancer Strategy, the Irish Cancer Society recognises that cancer clinicians require support at this pivotal time in their training to develop as competitive cancer researchers and to be in a position to undertake and drive world-class cancer research in Ireland in future.

-Therefore, the purpose of the Clinician Research Development Fellowship 2022 is to provide the opportunity for NCHDs to develop cancer research experience.
+Therefore, the purpose of the Clinician Research Development Fellowship 2023 is to provide the opportunity for NCHDs to develop cancer research experience.

-Ideally the NCHD candidate will be aligned with an Irish post-graduate training body and enrolled on a HST/SpR Scheme.
+Ideally the NCHD candidate will be aligned with an Irish postgraduate training body and enrolled on a higher specialist training (HST)/ specialist registrar (SpR) Scheme.
 However, this is not a mandatory requirement, and applications from candidates undertaking a parallel training path or other NCHDs will be accepted provided they provide proof of strong support from a clinical mentor.

 The funding available can be used for a variety of activities, once appropriately justified.
 The successful applicant of this award could, for example, use this funding for salary, enabling them to spend some time away from clinical and administrative commitments over their training to focus on developing and growing an important aspect of Irish cancer research, such as writing and developing clinical trial applications.

-A maximum of €8,000 each year could alternatively be used towards M.D. or Ph.D. enrolment fees.
+A maximum of €8,500 each year could alternatively be used towards M.D. or Ph.D. enrolment fees.